 2. Estimated Tax Return

 In addition to filing annual income tax returns and paying the final income tax due, a legal entity is required to file estimated tax returns and make estimated tax payments accordingly.
 Estimated income tax payments must be made on a monthly basis on the 17th day of each month subsequent to the month to which the payment applies.
-Estimated tax returns must be filed electronically.
+All tax returns, including estimated tax returns must be filed electronically.

 Legal entities are required to commence filing estimated income tax returns and making estimated income tax payments in their second year of operations.
 Estimated tax returns must always be submitted when estimated tax is payable or estimated tax is refundable.
 Estimated tax returns must also be filed in the first period in which no estimated tax is payable.
 Estimated tax returns are not required in the following circumstances: